bluesky-social/atproto-website/content/specs/auth.md

 In OAuth terminology, an atproto Personal Data Server (PDS) is a "Resource Server" to which authorized HTTP requests are made using access tokens.
 Sometimes the PDS is also the "Authorization Server" - which services OAuth authorization flows and token requests - while in other situations a separate "entryway" service acts as the Authorization Server for multiple PDS instances.
 Clients from a metadata file from the PDS to discover the Authorization Server network location.

 DPoP (with mandatory server issued nonces) is required to bind auth tokens to specific client software instances (eg, end devices or browser sessions).
 Pushed Authentication Requests (PAR) are used to streamline the authorization request flow.
-“Confidential” clients use JWTs signed with a secret key to authenticate the client software to Authorization Servers when making authorization requests.
+"Confidential" clients use JWTs signed with a secret key to authenticate the client software to Authorization Servers when making authorization requests.

 Automated client registration using client metadata is one of the more novel aspects of OAuth in atproto.
-As of August 2024, client metadata is still an Internet Draft ([`draft-parecki-oauth-client-id-metadata-document`](https://datatracker.ietf.org/doc/draft-parecki-oauth-client-id-metadata-document/)); it should not be confused with the existing “Dynamic Client Registration” standard ([RFC 7591](https://datatracker.ietf.org/doc/html/rfc7591)).
+As of August 2024, client metadata is still an Internet Draft ([`draft-parecki-oauth-client-id-metadata-document`](https://datatracker.ietf.org/doc/draft-parecki-oauth-client-id-metadata-document/)); it should not be confused with the existing "Dynamic Client Registration" standard ([RFC 7591](https://datatracker.ietf.org/doc/html/rfc7591)).
 We are hopeful other open protocols will adopt similar automated registration flows in the future, but there may not be general OAuth ecosystem support for some time.

-OAuth 2.0 is traditionally an authorization (`authz`) system, not an authentication (`authn`) system, meaning that it is not always a solution for pure account authentication use cases, such as “Signup/Login with XYZ” identity integrations.
+OAuth 2.0 is traditionally an authorization (`authz`) system, not an authentication (`authn`) system, meaning that it is not always a solution for pure account authentication use cases, such as "Signup/Login with XYZ" identity integrations.
 OpenID Connect (OIDC), which builds on top of OAuth 2.0, is usually the recommended standard for identity authentication.
 Unfortunately, the current version of OIDC does not enable authentication of atproto identities in a secure and generic way.
 The atproto profile of OAuth includes a (mandatory) mechanism for account authentication during the authorization flow and can be used for atproto identity authentication use cases.

 ### Clients